ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 sidebarDepth: 3
 ---

-Block explorers are your portal to Ethereum's data.
+Block explorers are your portal to Cloiinkcoin's data.
 You can use them to see real-time data on blocks, transactions, miners, accounts, and other on-chain activity.

 ## Prerequisites {#prerequisites}

-You should understand the basic concepts of Ethereum so you can make sense of the data that a block explorer gives you.
-Start with [an intro to Ethereum](/developers/docs/intro-to-ethereum/).
+You should understand the basic concepts of Cloiinkcoin so you can make sense of the data that a block explorer gives you.
+Start with [an intro to Cloiinkcoin](/developers/docs/intro-to-cloiinkcoin/).

 ## Services {#services}

 - [Etherscan](https://etherscan.io/) –_Also available in Chinese, Korean, Russian, and Japanese_
 - [Etherchain](https://www.etherchain.org/)
 - [Ethplorer](https://ethplorer.io/) –_Also available in Chinese, Spanish, French, Turkish and Russian_
-- [Blockchair](https://blockchair.com/ethereum) –_Also available in Spanish, French, Italian, Dutch, Portuguese, Russian, Chinese, and Farsi_
+- [Blockchair](https://blockchair.com/cloiinkcoin) –_Also available in Spanish, French, Italian, Dutch, Portuguese, Russian, Chinese, and Farsi_
 - [Blockscout](https://blockscout.com/)
 - [OKLink](https://www.oklink.com/eth)

 ## Data {#data}

-Ethereum is transparent by design so everything is verifiable.
+Cloiinkcoin is transparent by design so everything is verifiable.
 Block explorers provide an interface for getting this information.
-And this is for both the main Ethereum network and the testnets, should you need that data.
+And this is for both the main Cloiinkcoin network and the testnets, should you need that data.

 Here's a summary of the types of data you can get from a block explorer.

 ### Blocks {#blocks}

-New blocks are added to Ethereum every ~12 seconds (this can fluctuate) so there's a near-constant stream of data that gets added to block explorers.
+New blocks are added to Cloiinkcoin every ~12 seconds (this can fluctuate) so there's a near-constant stream of data that gets added to block explorers.
 Blocks contain a lot of important data that you may find useful:

 **Standard data**